 Deans will review the proposals from their schools/colleges and consider the immediate implications for the department’s operation during the term of leave, and the school or college’s capacity to provide instruction replacement with the available replacement funds.
 Deans will also certify the eligibility of each applicant under these guidelines.
 When a faculty member has split appointments, approval must be obtained from all concerned departments and deans.

-The Dean will rank the full-year and the one-semester proposals separately and forward two copies of each recommended proposal in rank order along with the Executive Committee recommendations to the Provost no later than October 20, 2014.
+The Dean will rank the full-year and the one-semester proposals separately and forward the proposals, dean’s ranking, and Executive Committee recommendations to the Provost no later than October 16, 2020.
 In the event that a proposal recommended by the executive committee is not forwarded by the Dean, the Dean will so inform the executive committee and the Provost.
 The Dean must also submit to the Provost electronically a file containing the abbreviated vitae and the cover page abstract of all forwarded proposals from the school/college.

 Each sabbatical applicant is asked to develop an abbreviated curriculum vitae (ACV).
 You are requested to conform to the provided outline, develop the ACV using MS Word (or an ASCII text file), and provide the file electronically.
 Please use this outline, limiting your ACV to a maximum of 2 pages (1″ margins, no smaller than 10 point font):